0xNirvana/Writeups/Nmap/nmap_writeup.md

 	```
 	nmap -p<single port number or range> <target_ip>
 	```
-	* With this switch we can perform scan on a single port like `-p80` or over a range of ports like `-p100-2000`.
+	* With this switch, we can perform scan on a single port like `-p80` or over a range of ports like `-p100-2000`.

 12. Scanning All Ports: `-p-`
 	```